akshitanchan/execution-fairness-simulator/README.md

 Both traders run the same strategy for fair comparison:

-1. **Post at best bid/ask** — Place limit orders at the current best price
+1. **Post at best bid/ask** - Place limit orders at the current best price
-2. **Cancel stale orders** — Cancel unfilled orders after 500 ms timeout
+2. **Cancel stale orders** - Cancel unfilled orders after 500 ms timeout
-3. **Cross on strong signal** — Submit a market order when signal exceeds threshold (±1.0)
+3. **Cross on strong signal** - Submit a market order when signal exceeds threshold (±1.0)

-The strategy is intentionally simple — the goal is measuring latency impact, not alpha.
+The strategy is intentionally simple because the goal is measuring latency impact, not alpha.

 ## Metrics